ARM-software/SDS-Framework/documentation/template.md

 ![Build-Type: Play](images/Example_Playback.png)

-## Working with SDS Templates
+## Working with the SDS Template

-The SDS templates are implemented as [CMSIS-Toolbox Reference Applications](https://open-cmsis-pack.github.io/cmsis-toolbox/ReferenceApplications/) that use the [MDK-Middleware](https://www.keil.arm.com/packs/mdk-middleware-keil) with [CMSIS-Driver](https://arm-software.github.io/CMSIS_6/latest/Driver/index.html) interfaces.
-These Reference Applications are hardware agnostic and need to be extended with a compatible [board layer](https://open-cmsis-pack.github.io/cmsis-toolbox/ReferenceApplications/#board-layer) to run on a specific hardware target.
+The SDS template is a [CMSIS-Toolbox Reference Applications](https://open-cmsis-pack.github.io/cmsis-toolbox/ReferenceApplications/) that use the [MDK-Middleware](https://www.keil.arm.com/packs/mdk-middleware-keil) with [CMSIS-Driver](https://arm-software.github.io/CMSIS_6/latest/Driver/index.html) interfaces.
+Reference Applications are hardware agnostic and need to be extended with a compatible [board layer](https://open-cmsis-pack.github.io/cmsis-toolbox/ReferenceApplications/#board-layer) to run on a specific hardware target.

 Several [Board Support Packs (BSP)](https://www.keil.arm.com/packs/) contain board layers that support the required interfaces.
 Refer to the *Overview* page of the pack to check the *Provided connection API Interface* of the layers.
 When such a board layer is not available, it is possible to [create a compatible board layer](https://open-cmsis-pack.github.io/cmsis-toolbox/ReferenceApplications/#structure).